joony786/webSockets--zoom/readme.md

 # Zoom Clone

-using NodeJs, wevRtc and webSockets.
+using NodeJs, webRtc and webSockets.